d12frosted/elpa-mirror/gnu/auctex-readme.txt

 edited text).

-If you are using the ‘desktop’ package, previews will remain from one session to the next as long as you don’t kill your buffer.
+If you are using the ‘desktop’ package, previews will remain from one session to the next as long as you don't kill your buffer.

 4 Basic modes of operation
 **************************

 preview-latex has a number of methods for generating its graphics.
-Its default operation is equivalent to using the ‘LaTeX’ command from AUCTeX.
+Its default operation is equivalent to using the 'LaTeX' command from AUCTeX.
 If this happens to be a call of PDFLaTeX generating PDF output (you need at least AUCTeX 11.51 for this), then Ghostscript will be called directly on the resulting PDF file.
 If a DVI file gets produced,